 Traditionally, it is administered through either the Tepi or Kuripe.
 The Kuripe is a for self-administration and the Tepi is used when blowing the snuff for another person.
 The V-shaped applicator or Kuripe, connects the nostril to the mouth.
 The Tepi is a long blow pipe that connects the nostril of the receiver with the mouth of the blower, who then blows the rapé into the nose of the receiver.
 The earliest example in South America is the bone inhaler which Junius Bird found near a snuff box made of whalebone, in the pre-agrarian site Huaca Prieta, on the coast of Peru, around 1600 BC.

 Psychotropic rapé snuffs are little known in North and Central America but are widely common in South America and the West Indies.
 In order to make snuff, leaves of the plant are dried in the wind or sun, over a fire or on a pot placed upside down on the hot coals.
 The dried leaves are crushed, pulverized and sifted often.
 Nutshells and pots can serve as mortars.
-The snuff tobacco is stored in containers made of bamboo, gourds or shells of mollusks.

 Opening the Chakras